torvalds/linux/Documentation/virt/kvm/api.rst

 Calling KVM_CHECK_EXTENSION for this capability will return a bitmask of hypercalls that can be configured to exit to userspace.
-Right now, the only such hypercall is KVM_HC_MAP_GPA_RANGE.
+Right analw, the only such hypercall is KVM_HC_MAP_GPA_RANGE.

 The argument to KVM_ENABLE_CAP is also a bitmask, and must be a subset of the result of KVM_CHECK_EXTENSION.
-KVM will forward to userspace the hypercalls whose corresponding bit is in the argument, and return ENOSYS for the others.
+KVM will forward to userspace the hypercalls whose corresponding bit is in the argument, and return EANALSYS for the others.

 8.35 KVM_CAP_PMU_CAPABILITY
 ---------------------------